Mercedes-Benz Clock Spring Removal

-In this guide, you will find the steps on how to replace the clock spring on a Mercedes-Benz C-Class W204 chassis.
+In this guide, you will find the steps to replace the clock spring on a Mercedes-Benz vehicle.
+The video is based on the Mercedes-Benz C-Class W204 chassis, but other models’ clock spring replacement procedure is similar.
+The challenging part will be releasing the airbag from the steering wheel.

 What will you need